Fundraising Thermometers to Drive Success [Get One Free!]

-A thermometer is a great way to chart a fundraising campaign’s progress.
-First and foremost a thermometer is a universal symbol that everyone can understand.
-As you raise money, the temperature of your fundraising campaign increases and the level of the thermometer rises.
+A fundraising thermometer is a great way to chart a campaign’s progress.
+First and foremost, a thermometer is a universal symbol that everyone can understand.
+As you raise money, the temperature of your fundraising campaign increases, and the thermometer level rises.
 Pretty simple.
-You track progress based on a financial goal and the thermometer rises and shows the money raised and the percentage of the goal attainment reached.
-So if your organization’s walk-a-thon fundraising goal is $50,000 and you have raised $25,000, your thermometer will show 50% of the goal has been reached.
+You track progress based on a financial goal, and the thermometer rises and shows the money raised, and the percentage of the goal attainment reached.
+So if your organization’s walkathon fundraising goal is $50,000 and you have raised $25,000, your thermometer will show that 50% of the goal has been reached.

-- You will want to determine a realistic, but optimistic goal.
-Nothing dampens the spirit more than seeing a goal that is completely out of reach.
+- You will want to determine a realistic but optimistic goal.
+Nothing dampens the spirit more than seeing a fundraising goal that is entirely out of reach.

 - For this reason, you can set a goal at the beginning of the campaign and later increase that goal.
-Don’t do this too many times, but goals can be adjusted, as needed.
+Don’t do this too often, but goals can be adjusted as needed.

 - If you are hosting an event for the first time, it’s best to set a modest fundraising goal.
-Look to other similar events in your community and your supporter base.
+Look at other similar events in your community and your supporter base for ideas.

 - How strong is your online and social media presence?
 Fundraising thermometers and leaderboards are strong motivators when shared socially.